ColinNebula/C-3-Password-Generator/README.md

 # Colin Password Generator
 Colin Nebula
 # Description
 This is a password generator web application, it produces a secured password for the user.
 The user will answer some valid secure password questions before being presented with the secured password.
+Password Generator is designed to work on any mobile platform.
 ## Deployed Project
 https://colinnebula.github.io/C-3-Password-Generator/